Teenage drug use: is it safe?

 There’s no safe level of alcohol use for children under 18 years.
-Their brains and bodies are still developing and can be easily damaged.

 If your child is using or overusing alcohol or other drugs, or your child feels they can’t have a good time without alcohol or other drugs, it can be a serious problem.

-Warning signs of teenage alcohol and other drug problems
+Warning signs of teenage drug use

 Here are other warning signs.